 Evoke Therapy Programs is a non-religious program.
 Each individual is invited to consider and understand their own spiritual background.
 In addition to this stance, we do offer some 12-step programming and a wide variety of spiritual tools like meditation, yoga, and a solo experience so each participant can begin to develop a greater sense of meaning in their lives.
 Drawing on existential philosophies, participants are invited to ask questions about their place in this world as it relates to nature and their fellow human beings.
 A culture of love, kindness, and empathy towards everything and everyone is often the result.

-Evoke provides participants a healthy diet with reduced processed sugars, preservatives and additives from local growers and companies.
-All meals are dietician-approved and include a range of organic, vegetarian, and vegan options.
+Evoke provides participants a healthy diet with reduced processed sugars, preservatives and additives.
+Food is sourced from local growers and companies whenever possible.
+All meals are dietitian-approved and include a range of gluten-free, vegetarian, and vegan options.
 Special dietary needs are also honored and accommodated with the same attention to quality and detail.
 You can learn more about our diet and how it fits into our commitment of whole health and healing by visiting our Health and Wellness page.

 Healthy exercise and enjoying the beauty of the landscape are an important contribution to the whole health of our clients and staff.
 Thus, hiking is one of the activities that our clients participate in during the normal course of the week.
 Nomadic living means that groups move from location to location establishing a new campsite each day.
 The length of the hike depends on the functioning of each group, accommodation to newer members ability to hike, the natural elements, and the overall group treatment goals.
 Layover days are non-hiking days, and occur a couple of times each week.
 These allow for logistical resupply, organization, and therapists visits.
 Day hikes from the established campsite can take place in situations where moving to a new campsite may not be ideal.